Agent Builder

 const result = await runner.ask("What is machine learning?");

 Convenience method that builds the agent and immediately processes a single message.
-Perfect for one-off queries or simple interactions.
+Returns a string response directly without needing to access a runner object.
+Perfect for one-off queries, rapid prototyping, or simple interactions.

 // Quick one-liner for simple queries